swmannepalli/Azure-Data-Factory-CI-CD/modules/module04.md

 **Step 1 - Create a release pipeline:**

-+ Go to Azure DevOps project --> Pipelines --> Releases.
++ Login to https://dev.azure.com to open Azure DevOps and navigate to the project where you have hosted the source code repository of Azure Data Factory V2 --> Pipelines --> Releases.
 Click on New pipeline
 + Let's start with Empty job --> Under Select a template, click on Empty job.

 **Step 2 - Define a stage name:**